 Philippine Coast Pilot Book.
 The publication is useful to navigators for it contains sailing directions, and description of Philippine coastal features, channels, harbors, ports and facilities, weather patterns, dangers, and aids to navigation.

-This publication is for sale at Php 3,000.00.
-Get it at the NAMRIA - Hydrography Branch in 421 Barraca Street, San Nicolas, Binondo, Manila.
+This publication is available at the NAMRIA - Hydrography Branch in 421 Barraca Street, San Nicolas, Binondo, Manila.